reactphp/promise/README.md

 The returned promise will only reject if *all* items in `$promisesOrValues` are rejected.
 The rejection value will be an array of all rejection reasons.

-The returned promise will also reject with a `React\Promise\Exception\RangeException` if `$promisesOrValues` contains 0 items.
+The returned promise will also reject with a `React\Promise\Exception\LengthException` if `$promisesOrValues` contains 0 items.

 #### some()